BAgrSc (Hons) (NFQ Level 8)

 Assessment varies but involves a combination of projects, continuous assessment and end-of-semester examinations.

-Assessment of Professional Work Experience (PWE) involves monthly reports, a final report and an interview upon completion.
+Assessment of PWE involves monthly reports, a final report and an interview upon completion.

 International Study Opportunities

 PWE (Professional Work Experience) takes place between July and December (first trimester, third year) and offers you the opportunity to visit New Zealand at the busiest time of the dairy farming calendar.